How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Related Work

-Similar to Wu et al., we also observed different types of reuse practices by developers.
-However, the post distribution among reuse categories is different, mainly because our taxonomy of reuse pattern is more comprehensive and we studied a different dataset.
 Different from all prior work, our research characterizes the reused answers from new angles like question styles, post scores, post ages, code lengths, and text lengths; our paper introduces a new and carefully designed approach to precisely locate SO answers reused by Java files on GitHub.